1. What is meant by “original research”?

 7. What if I do not know any existing Fellows who could support my application?

 It is not necessary that the Fellow supporting your application knows you personally.
 Given that you are doing advanced research in a particular field you will already know the names of leading specialists in that area.
 They, equally, are likely to know your work and will be happy to see it recognised by the award of a Fellowship.
 To check which specialists in your field are Fellows of the Society please consult the lists of current Fellows.
-Alternatively you can use the Directory of Expertise to identify a suitable name.
 You can then contact that Fellow to request their support.
 Please make sure to do this before giving their name on your application.

 8. How are decisions reached on applications?